 How do I sign up for the program?

-- Apply online during the window when applications are accepted and list your top 3 preferred mentors.
+- Apply online during the window when applications are accepted and list your preferred mentors.

-- The program coordinator will match you with one of your mentor selections, and email you his/her contact info.
+- The program coordinator will match you with a mentor after the Mentor/Mentee Interviews, and email you his/her contact info.

 - Send an introductory email to your mentor.